Trying to get your kids in a good routine for the new year? A family economy system is a great place to start.

 We use Google Sheets.
 I have the app on my phone, and Google Drive is accessible from any computer, which makes it so easy.

-Each of them has their own sheet and they are divided up into Savings, Checking, and Donations.
-We donate 10% of our income to our church, and then divide the remaining money into their savings and checking; 60% into Checking, 40% into Savings.
+Each of them has their own tab within the spreadsheet (we used to have them separate, but all together is so much easier — you’ll see tabs for multiple children at the bottom of the sheet), and they are divided up into Savings, Checking, and Donations.
+We donate 10% of our income to our church, and then divide the remaining money into their savings and checking; 50% into Checking, 40% into Savings.
 They also always have the option to put more in their savings account.

 I’ve linked to a blank spreadsheet you can use for your family — just click FILE > MAKE A COPY and then save to your Google Drive so you can fill it in for your family.